imagej/imagej.github.io/pages/How_to_contribute_to_an_existing_plugin_or_library.md

 repository** online somewhere.
-For instance, in the [Fiji](Fiji "wikilink") project, plugin code lives in the [Fiji GitHub organization](https://github.com/fiji); e.g., the **VIB-lib** library's repository is {% include github content='TODO' %} .
+For instance, in the [Fiji](Fiji "wikilink") project, plugin code lives in the [Fiji GitHub organization](https://github.com/fiji); e.g., the **VIB-lib** library's repository is {% include github org='fiji' repo='VIB-lib' label='VIB-lib' %} .
 This structure allows for easy, independent development of each individual component.

 This tutorial assumes you are familiar with [Git](Git "wikilink").
 If this is not the case, please go ahead and read the existing